Jnana-Sai/AI-vs-REAl-Image-Classifier/README.md

 ## Result:
 The model achieved a F1-score of 0.95 on the test dataset, demonstrating its ability to accurately classify images as either AI-generated or real.

+## Note:
+The file deploy.py contains the code for web application generated using streamlit.Clone this repo and just run deploy.py (using python -m streamlit run js.py).
+This will open the website.